 Recommended Action The problem is within the laser circuitry.
-Check the OPT-PRE or OPT-BST optical amplifier cards.
+Check the OPT-PRE, OPT-BST, OPT-AMP-C and OPT-AMP-17C after OTP-BST optical amplifier cards.
 Refer to the Cisco ONS 15454 DWDM Procedure Guide for more information about setting up these cards.